spham395/04-Logic-Pseudocode_IDEs/03_Debugging/02_IO_Debugging.md

 ---

 ### Step Two: Describe the Bug
-Again follow the gudde from the introduction topic.
+Again follow the guide from the introduction topic.
 * Is it reproduceable?
 * How can you make it happen again?
 * What happened?
-* What should of happend?
+* What should of happened?
 * Is it correct sometimes?
 * When did it happen?
 * What can support this?